• Home

 Application

-Bolt on strain Sensors are typically applied to silos, tanks and hoppers, or as part of Logic control of large industrial equipment in which certain loads require real time monitoring ( signal output is generally 4-20ma)
+Bolt on strain gauges are typically applied to silos, tanks and hoppers, or as part of logic control of industrial equipment in which certain loads require real time monitoring (signal output is generally 4-20mA).

 Quality & Accuracy